shipmight/helm-charts/charts/shipmight/README.md

 This chart installs Shipmight but no additional resources.
 It can be used in scenarios where Shipmight stack is not suitable.

-For most users it is recommended to use the [Shipmight stack](../shipmight-stack/README.md) chart.
+For most users it is recommended to use the [Shipmight stack](../shipmight-stack) chart.
 You can pick which dependencies you want (if any).

 ## Options

+> **Note:** When using the [Shipmight stack](../shipmight-stack) chart, you need to prepend `shipmight.` into the option names, because this chart exists as a dependency in that chart.
+For example, `config.initialAdminUser` would be `shipmight.config.initialAdminUser`.

 ### Shipmight